jadijadi/lpic1book/content/1012_boot_the_system.md

 Topic: System Architecture
 sortorder: 040

-weight: 3
+*Weight: 3*

 Candidates should be able to guide the system through the booting process.

-### Key Knowledge Areas
+## Key Knowledge Areas

-* Provide common commands to the boot loader and options to the kernel at boot time.
+* Provide common commands to the boot loader and options to the kernel at boot time
-* Demonstrate knowledge of the boot sequence from BIOS/UEFI to boot completion.
+* Demonstrate knowledge of the boot sequence from BIOS/UEFI to boot completion
-* Understanding of SysVinit and systemd.
+* Understanding of SysVinit and systemd
-* Awareness of Upstart.
+* Awareness of Upstart
-* Check boot events in the log files.
+* Check boot events in the log files

-### Terms
+## Terms

 * dmesg
 * journalctl